 E-Commerce.
-In 2006, we began selling our products through the verabradley.com website.
-The objective of verabradley.com is to provide both a mechanism for marketing directly to consumers and a storefront where consumers can find the entire full-line Vera Bradley collection.
-During fiscal 2021, we re-platformed our website to become more streamlined, nimble, and efficient in our technology platform and business processes.
+We sell our products through the verabradley.com and verabradley.ca websites.
+The objective of these websites is to provide both a mechanism for marketing directly to consumers and a storefront where consumers can find the entire full-line Vera Bradley collection.
+During fiscal 2021, we re-platformed our websites to become more streamlined, nimble, and efficient in our technology platform and business processes.
 Since 2018, we have also operated an online outlet site to reduce clearance sales from verabradley.com.
-We had approximately 52 million visits to verabradley.com and our online outlet site during fiscal 2022.
+We had approximately 52 million visits to verabradley.com and our online outlet site during fiscal 2023.

 Annual Outlet Sale.
-We have not held our annual outlet sale for the past two years as a result of the COVID-19 pandemic.
-We have also cancelled our calendar year 2022 sale.
-Our annual outlet sale is typically held in the Allen County War Memorial Coliseum Exposition Center in Fort Wayne, Indiana each spring.
+We have not held our annual outlet sale for the past three years as a result of the COVID-19 pandemic but plan to resume the sale in June 2023.
+Our annual outlet sale is typically held in the Allen County War Memorial Coliseum Exposition Center in Fort Wayne, Indiana.
 The annual outlet sale is an important tradition for Vera Bradley, has many loyal followers, and is an opportunity for us to sell our retired merchandise at discounted prices in a brand-right fashion.
-We will be assessing the feasibility of future annual outlet sales in calendar 2023 and beyond.